Estrela de Vendas Novas

 Estrela Futebol Clube de Vendas Novas commonly known as simply as Estrela de Vendas Novas is a Portuguese sports club from the city of Vendas Novas, Évora.
 The club was founded in 1920.
-It currently plays at the Estádio Municipal Vendas Novas which holds a capacity of 650.
+It currently plays at the Estádio Municipal de Vendas Novas which holds a capacity of 612.
 The stadium also plays host to the club's reserve and youth team home games.
-The club currently plays in the Évora Elite League following a third-place in the 2021-22 season.
+The team is now competing in the Évora Elite League after finishing third in the 2021–22 campaign.